1989 Houston Cougars football team

 The 1989 Houston Cougars football team, also known as the Houston Cougars, Houston, or UH, represented the University of Houston in the 1989 NCAA Division I-A football season.
 It was the 44th year of season play for Houston.
 The team was coached by third-year head coach Jack Pardee.
 Serving as offensive coordinator was John Jenkins, who succeeded Pardee as head coach following the season.
 The team played its games off-campus at the Astrodome, which had recently received upgrades to seat 62,439 spectators.
-The Cougars finished the season ranked as No. 14 by the AP Poll.
-Houston quarterback Andre Ware won the Heisman Trophy and Davey O'Brien Award following the conclusion of the season.
-Under probation by the NCAA from rules violated in prior seasons, Houston was disallowed from participating in a bowl game, television appearances, and the Coaches Poll.
+These Cougars boasted the first squad to have a 4,000-yard passer (Andre Ware), 1,000-yard rusher (Chuck Weatherspoon), and 1,000-yard receiver (Manny Hazard) in FBS history, finishing the season ranked as No. 14 by the AP Poll.
+Junior quarterback Andre Ware won the Heisman Trophy and Davey O'Brien Award following the conclusion of the season.
+Under probation by the NCAA from rules violated in prior seasons, Houston was ineligible for participation in a bowl game and could not be listed in the Coaches Poll.
+The Cougars were also barred from live television.

-Regular season

-Andre Ware became the first black quarterback to win the Heisman Trophy in 1989, along with the Davey O'Brien Award, the latter award given to the most outstanding college quarterback of the year.
-That year, his junior year, he threw for 4,699 yards, 46 touchdowns, and set 26 NCAA records.
+Ware became the first Black quarterback to win the Heisman Trophy when he threw for 4,699 yards, 46 touchdowns, and set 27 NCAA records.
 Many of the records were thanks to the innovative use of the run and shoot offense, which his successor, David Klingler, also used to great effect.
 The Cougars ended the season ranked the No. 14 team in the nation by the Associated Press.
-He then declared for the NFL Draft, foregoing his senior year.
+Ware then declared for the NFL draft, foregoing his senior year.